Bremen Regional S-Bahn: History

-In the 1970s, the state Free Hanseatic City of Bremen first planned both regional train and underground systems.
-The S-Bahn was intended to connect the city with surrounding municipalities.
-It wasn't meant to completely operate underground, but rather as an independent rail system that would also connect different city neighborhoods.
-An underground line was to run from Delmenhorst through Huchting, Bremen Airport, the city center, University of Bremen, and Borgfeld and end in Lilienthal.
 Line S 1 was to run from Schwanewede through the city center, Sebaldsbrück, Mahndorf, and Achim and end in Verden.
 Line S 2 was to run from Osterholz-Scharmbeck through Ritterhude, Marßel, Burglesum, Findorff, University of Bremen, Oberneuland, and Rotenburg.
 The third line was planned to go through Delmenhorst, Huchting, Neustadt, city center, Hemelingen, Kirchweyhe, Syke, and Twistringen.
 A temporary panel of the Bürgerschaft, which gathered the findings after 19 months of planning, pedestrian zones, closely spaced stops, and park and ride lots at the termini of the lines were planned as well.
 Due to financial and technical difficulties and political opposition, these plans were not realized.

 Rolling stock

 A fleet of 35 Alstom Coradia Continental EMUs operate on the network since December 2010.
 Additionally, 16 Stadler Flirt EMUs were ordered in 2019, with service entry scheduled for December 2022.

 For the new transport contract starting in December 2022, the Coradia Continental trains are being modernized at the Talbot plant in Aachen.
 The prototype was presented at the end of July 2021.
 Externally, the train sets will be painted in Transdev colors: a white car body, blue roof and underframe, and red doors.
 Inside, the trains will receive new seat cushions and covers, new armrests and tables, as well as new LED lighting.
 Additionally, they will be equipped with Wi-Fi, power outlets, and a new passenger information system.